LiskArchive/lisk-legacy-docs/tutorials/hello-world.md

 The application instance will start the whole application at the bottom of `index.js`.

 In `line 4` , the application instance gets initialized.
-By passing the parameters for the [genesis block](../lisk-sdk/configuration.md) and the [configuration template](https://github.com/LiskHQ/lisk-sdk/blob/development/sdk/src/samples/config_devnet.json), the application is configured with most basic configurations to start the node.
+By passing the parameters for the [genesis block](../lisk-sdk/configuration.md#genesis-block) and the [configuration template](https://github.com/LiskHQ/lisk-sdk/blob/development/sdk/src/samples/config_devnet.json), the application is configured with most basic configurations to start the node.

+> If you want to change any of the values for `configDevnet`, check out the [full list of configurations](../lisk-sdk/configuration.md##list-of-configuration-options) for Lisk SDK and overwrite them like described in [step 6](#6-interact-with-the-network)

 ## 3. Create a new transaction type